al-ce/karaml/README.md

 - Protect against double maps in the same layer (accidental overwrites)
 - More condition types (`device_if`, etc.)
 - More helpful configuration error messages
+- Define your own aliases
+- Define your own functions
 - ~~pseudo-function for typing out strings e.g. `string(git)`~~ Done!